AnkyChe/AnkyChe/README.md

 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I have a lovely pet dog, she likes my hunsband more than me.
 * 👯 We are running UserGroup https://fireusergroup.com
-- 🌱 I’m currently learning Englis
+- 🌱 I’m currently learning English

 Cheers